Danny5487401/go_advanced_code/chapter30_memory_management/01_memory/go_mem.md

 type mcentral struct {
 	spanclass spanClass

-	// partial and full contain two mspan sets: one of swept in-use
+	// partial and full contain two mspan sets: one of swept in-user
-	// spans, and one of unswept in-use spans.
+	// spans, and one of unswept in-user spans.
 These two trade
 	// roles on each GC cycle.
 The unswept set is drained either by
 	// allocation or by the background sweeper in every GC cycle,
 	// so only two roles are necessary.